How village savings and loans groups, orange fleshed sweetpotato and the Triple-S innovation are empowering women in Northern Ghana.

 Facilitated screening of farmer-to-farmer training videos on OFSP, carried out when the women meet for VSLA activities has been very beneficial.
 From these trainings, she learned how to use ridges instead of beds when planting her vines.
 She also learned how to cook a wide variety of nutritious meals from both leaves and roots, for instance, “mpotompoto” (a traditional one-pot dish made using sweetpotato or yam, video here) that her family finds very delicious!

 ‘Next year I will ask my husband to support me in planting half an acre of sweetpotato’ Ernestine said.
 Her husband, Fao-obe Gbang, is fully supportive of his wife’s activities of supplementing household food consumption and income through OFSP.
 During the rainy season, he helps her in transplanting cuttings from beds to the ridges and monitoring the sweetpotato plot to ensure that everything is alright.

 ‘Come back in July this year and you will see a difference in this place’ Ernestine optimistically concluded.
 ‘It will be beautifully green and not dry as you see it now, and I will make you a nice dish of sweetpotato leaves’.

-Blog written and photos provided by Rosemary Kihiu, with contributions from Issahaq Suleman and Thomas van Mourik (CIP Ghana).
+The blog is written and photos provided by Rosemary Kihiu, with contributions from Issahaq Suleman and Thomas van Mourik (CIP Ghana).